vega/vega-lite-api/docs/api/tooltip.md

 See the [format documentation](https://vega.github.io/vega-lite/docs/format.html) for more examples.

-When used with a [custom `"formatType"`](https://vega.github.io/vega-lite/usage/compile.html#format-type) that takes `datum.value` and format parameter as input), this property represents the format parameter.
+When used with a [custom `formatType`](https://vega.github.io/vega-lite/usage/config.html#custom-format-type), this value will be passed as `format` alongside `datum.value` to the registered function.
+See the [custom format type docs](https://vega.github.io/vega-lite/usage/config.html#custom-format-type) for more details.

 __Default value:__  Derived from [numberFormat](https://vega.github.io/vega-lite/docs/config.html#format) config for number format and from [timeFormat](https://vega.github.io/vega-lite/docs/config.html#format) config for time format.

 <a id="formatType" href="#formatType">#</a>
 <em>tooltip</em>.<b>formatType</b>(<em>value</em>)

-The format type for labels (`"number"` or `"time"` or a [registered custom format type](https://vega.github.io/vega-lite/usage/compile.html#format-type)).
+The format type for labels (`"number"` or `"time"` or a [registered custom format type](https://vega.github.io/vega-lite/usage/config.html#custom-format-type)).

 __Default value:__
 - `"time"` for temporal fields and ordinal and nomimal fields with `timeUnit`.